 In addition to the above, it was clear very early on that providers had incurred additional costs as a result of Covid, in terms of equipment needs and additional staff time.
-The PCC led work to identify funding needs and presented information to Ministry of Justice in mid-April 2020 about potential funding required.
-He also underwrote funding for the DSVA helpline.
-Provisional funding allocations were made to the PCC in May 2020 who conducted an open funding process.
-In June the following funding was confirmed by Ministry of Justice:
+The PCC led work to identify funding needs and underwrote funding for the DSVA helpline.
+In June 2020 he secured the following Covid DSVA funding from Ministry of Justice: